luismarquitti/Financial-AI-Manager/CODE_STATE.md

-## Application State: v0.1 (Pre-Fullstack)
+## Application State: v0.3 (Fully Integrated Full-Stack App)

-This document describes the state of the "Financial AI Manager" application before the transition to a full-stack architecture.
+This document describes the state of the "Financial AI Manager" application after the full integration between the frontend and backend.

 ### Architecture

-- **Client-Side Only**: The application is a pure single-page application (SPA) running entirely in the browser.
-There is no backend server.
-- **Framework**: Built with React and TypeScript.
-- **Dependencies**: Uses ES Modules loaded via an `importmap` in `index.html` from `esm.sh`.
-Key dependencies include `react`, `recharts`, and `@google/genai`.
+- **Full-Stack Monorepo**: The project remains a Yarn Workspaces monorepo (`packages/client`, `packages/server`).
+- **Backend**: The Node.js server now features a complete GraphQL API with comprehensive queries and mutations for managing all application data.
+The API is fully connected to the PostgreSQL database.
+- **Frontend**: The React client has been refactored to be a consumer of the GraphQL API.
+It uses Apollo Client for all data fetching and state management related to server data.
+- **Database**: The PostgreSQL database schema is unchanged and serves as the single source of truth for the application.

 ### Data Handling

-- **In-Memory Mock Database**: All data operations (CRUD for transactions, categories, accounts) are simulated.
-- **`apiService.ts`**: This service acts as a fake API layer.
-It maintains an in-memory array of transactions, categories, and accounts.
-- **Initial Data Loading**: On the first data fetch, the `apiService` asynchronously loads a static `data/transactions.json` file to populate the mock database.
-- **State Management**: The primary application state is managed within the root `App.tsx` component using React's `useState`, `useMemo`, and `useCallback` hooks.
-- **No Persistence**: All data, including any user additions or modifications, is lost when the browser is refreshed.
+- **GraphQL API as a Single Source of Truth**: The client no longer contains any mock data or services.
+All data is fetched from the backend via GraphQL operations.
+The API provides full CRUD capabilities for transactions, categories, and accounts.
+- **Client-Side State Management**: The client now uses `@apollo/client` for all remote data management.
+This includes caching, loading, and error states, which simplifies component logic significantly.
+Local UI state is still managed with React hooks (`useState`, `useMemo`).
+- **Data Flow**:
+    1. A React component calls a `useQuery` or `useMutation` hook.
+    2. Apollo Client sends a GraphQL request to the `http://localhost:4000/graphql` endpoint.
+    3. The Apollo Server on the backend receives the request and executes the corresponding resolver.
+    4. The resolver calls a database service function, which runs a SQL query against the PostgreSQL database.
+    5. The data is returned up the chain to the client, where Apollo Client updates its cache and re-renders the component with the new data.

 ### AI Integration

-- **Direct API Calls**: The frontend makes direct calls to the Google Gemini API from the `services/geminiService.ts`.
-- **API Key**: The Gemini API key is expected to be available as an environment variable (`process.env.API_KEY`) directly in the client-side code, which is insecure and not suitable for production.

-### Structure

-The project is organized in a flat structure with the following key areas:
-- `components/`: Reusable React components (Dashboard, Tables, Modals, etc.).
-- `pages/`: Top-level components representing application pages (Transactions, Import, Settings).
-- `services/`: Modules responsible for external communication (`apiService.ts`, `geminiService.ts`).
-- `utils/`: Helper functions for data parsing and analysis.
-- `App.tsx`: The main component that manages state and routing.
-- `index.html`: The entry point that sets up the environment and loads the app.
+- **Secure & Server-Side**: The Google Gemini API integration is now fully implemented on the backend (`packages/server/src/services/geminiService.ts`).
+The `aiSummary` GraphQL query triggers this service, ensuring the API key is never exposed to the client.
+The client simply queries for the `aiSummary` and displays the result.

+### Key Changes from v0.2

+- The mock services (`apiService.ts`, `geminiService.ts`) in the client have been **deleted**.
+- The GraphQL schema and resolvers in the server have been fully built out.
+- A database service layer has been added to the server to manage SQL queries.
+- The entire client application (`App.tsx` and its children) has been refactored to use Apollo Client hooks (`useQuery`, `useMutation`, `useLazyQuery`).
+- The client now depends on a running backend server for all of its data.